-Providers should prioritise support for students who have not achieved a grade 4 in English and/or maths, and students that will benefit most from small group tuition, and have regard to the needs of students with special educational needs and disabilities (SEND), particularly where they have experienced additional disruption to learning as a result of their specific needs and disabilities.
+Providers should prioritise supporting students who didn’t achieve a grade 4 in English and/or maths; students who do have a grade 4 or above in English and/or maths and are from an economically disadvantaged background and need catch-up support; students who’ll benefit the most from small group tuition; and students with special educational needs and disabilities (SEND), particularly where they’ve experienced additional disruption because of their specific needs.

-Resourcing could be through paying for more hours from existing staff, hiring new staff, or buying in a service from a third-party provider.
+This could be through paying for more hours from existing staff, hiring new staff, or buying in a service from a third-party provider.

 Young people with special educational needs and disabilities (SEND) aged 19 to 24 who have an Education, Health and Care (EHC) plan will be eligible for support via the 16 to 19 Tuition Fund.

-Building a programme for your 16-19 learners
+Building a programme for your 16 to 19 learners

-Speak to our experts!
+Speak to our experts